-- A. The term "Owner's Project Manager" as used throughout the Contract Documents means an individual authorized by the Owner to administer the Project. - B. Outage A temporary disruption of normal operation or use of utilities, sidewalks, parking areas, driveways or facility access. - C. Planned Utility Outage An event that can be foreseen and has a plan of action in place to accomplish specific tasks during a utility outage. - D. Utility Any service provided by an outside source or manufactured in house (gas, water, electricity, fire suppression water, telecommunications, data systems, building automation systems, fire alarm systems, etc.) which facilitates building operations. - E. The terms "outage" and "shutdown" are used interchangeably throughout the Contract Documents. - F. Work Day A day in which work is planned, excluding weekends and holidays. - G. The terms "work day" and "business day" are used interchangeably throughout the Contract Documents. - H. Normal working hours are considered as work being performed between 5:00 P.M.
-Friday through 7:00 A.M., Monday, including holidays and time needed for Contractor to complete clinical cleaning. - I. The terms "normal hours" and "regular hours" are used interchangeably throughout the Contract Documents. - J. Weather Day A "weather day" is a day on which the Contractor's current schedule indicates Work is to be done, and on which inclement weather occurs and resultant site conditions or inaccessibility to the site prevent the Contractor from performing five hours of Work associated with the Project's critical activities during normal working hours.
+- A. The term "Owner's Project Manager" as used throughout the Contract Documents means an individual authorized by the Owner to administer the Project. - B. Outage A temporary disruption of normal operation or use of utilities, sidewalks, parking areas, driveways or facility access. - C. Planned Utility Outage An event that can be foreseen and has a plan of action in place to accomplish specific tasks during a utility outage. - D. Utility Any service provided by an outside source or manufactured in house (gas, water, electricity, fire suppression water, telecommunications, data systems, building automation systems, fire alarm systems, etc.) which facilitates building operations. - E. The terms "outage" and "shutdown" are used interchangeably throughout the Contract Documents. - F. Work Day A day in which work is planned, excluding weekends and holidays. - G. The terms "work day" and "business day" are used interchangeably throughout the Contract Documents. - H. Normal working hours are considered as work being performed between 6:00 A.M. and 7:00 P.M.
+Monday through Friday, excluding holidays.
+Some work will be done before or after work hours and on weekends, depending on the approved schedule. - I. The terms "normal hours" and "regular hours" are used interchangeably throughout the Contract Documents. - J. Weather Day A "weather day" is a day on which the Contractor's current schedule indicates Work is to be done, and on which inclement weather occurs and resultant site conditions or inaccessibility to the site prevent the Contractor from performing five hours of Work associated with the Project's critical activities during normal working hours.

-1.05 OWNER'S RIGHT OF OCCUPANCY
+OWNER'S RIGHT OF OCCUPANCY 1.05

 - A. The Owner may occupy or use all or any portion of the Work following Substantial Completion, or at any earlier stage of completion.
-Should the Owner wish to use or occupy the Work, or part thereof, prior to Substantial Completion, the Owner's Project Manager will notify the Contractor in writing and identify responsibilities for security, maintenance, and insurance. - B. Work performed on the premises by third parties on the Owner's behalf does not constitute occupation or use of the Work by the Owner for purposes of this Article. - C. All Work performed by the Contractor after occupancy, whether in part or in whole, shall be at the convenience of the Owner so as to not disrupt Owner's use of, or access to occupied areas of the project. - D. Contractor shall follow the Planned Utility Outage Procedure specified within this section when performing Work affecting any occupied facility.
+Should the Owner wish to use or occupy the Work, or part thereof, prior to Substantial Completion, the Owner's Project Manager will notify the Contractor in writing and identify responsibilities for security, maintenance, and insurance. - B. Work performed on the premises by third parties on the Owner's behalf does not constitute occupation or use of the Work by the Owner for purposes of this Article. - C. All Work performed by the Contractor after occupancy, whether in part or in whole, shall be at the convenience of the Owner so as to not disrupt Owner's use of, or access to occupied areas of the project.